Figma Just Opened the Canvas to AI Agents — They Can Now Design Directly on It

 “Skills teach Claude Code how to work directly in the design canvas, so you can build in a way that stays true to your team’s intent and judgment.”

-The vibe here is really about this: your team’s unwritten rules can now be written down, and the agent will actually follow them.
+The real message: your team’s unwritten rules can now be written down, and the agent will actually follow them.

-The foundation is a base skill called /figma-use that all other skills build on.
-It teaches agents Figma’s basic structure and core principles — like the onboarding doc you have to read before you’re allowed to touch production files.
+The foundation is a base skill called /figma-use that all other skills build on — the onboarding doc you have to read before you’re allowed to touch production files, agent edition.

 Nine Skills, Three Types of Pain